2024/2025

 (4) The Ministerial Order on Payment for the Services of Civil Servants Serving Abroad (Bekendtgørelse om betaling for tjenestehandlinger i udenrigstjenesten) applies to conducting examinations at Danish representations abroad.

-(5) The university may ask the student to pay part or all of the costs incurred by the university to conduct the examination abroad.
+(5) The university may ask the student to pay part or all costs incurred by the university to conduct the examination abroad.
 However, it is a condition that the student confirms in writing in advance his or her willingness to pay the costs in question, on the basis of an estimate made by the university of the expected costs.
 The university may make it a condition for conducting the examination that the amount is paid in advance.

 Assessment